 We have a super fun project to share with you guys today.
 One that applies to basically everyone, no matter your style, taste or even skill level!
 Today we’re sharing how to paint a front door (or repaint).

 We are painting the exterior of Savannah’s front entry door of her house today.
 She’s in a rental so we knew we would just be able to do cosmetic updates to the outside.
-In a perfect world, Savannah would love to add another window to the left side of the house and change the roofline but those are pretty big changes! ha!
-Next house. 😉 The plan was to paint the door, some other paint updates (the step under the door, repaint the foundation, facia and door casing), add shutters, a window box and some plants and flowers.
+The plan was to paint the front door, some other paint updates (the step under the door, repaint the foundation, facia and door casing), add shutters, a window box and some plants and flowers.
+If you’re in a rental, be sure to check with your landlord first before painting a door!

 The front door was replaced a few months ago.
 It came primed but not painted and she waited and waited until she decided on the perfect color to paint it.
 She finally decided she wanted a deep, rich navy so we got to work!